github/docs/content/actions/managing-issues-and-pull-requests/commenting-on-an-issue-when-a-label-is-added.md

 ## Introduction

-This tutorial demonstrates how to use the [`peter-evans/create-or-update-comment` action](https://github.com/marketplace/actions/create-or-update-comment) to comment on an issue when a specific label is applied.
-For example, when the `help-wanted` label is added to an issue, you can add a comment to encourage contributors to work on the issue.
+This tutorial demonstrates how to use the [GitHub CLI](https://cli.github.com/manual/) to comment on an issue when a specific label is applied.
+For example, when the `help wanted` label is added to an issue, you can add a comment to encourage contributors to work on the issue.

-In the tutorial, you will first make a workflow file that uses the [`peter-evans/create-or-update-comment` action](https://github.com/marketplace/actions/create-or-update-comment).
+In the tutorial, you will first make a workflow file that uses the [`gh issue comment`](https://cli.github.com/manual/gh_issue_comment) command.
 Then, you will customize the workflow to suit your needs.

 ## Creating the workflow